 Don’t forget to have fun and remember why you started this blogging journey!

 Alright, so at the beginning, there is this huge learning curve.
 But, after the initial setup, you won’t have to deal with too much technical stuff, unless you want to.
 In all honesty, I hadn’t signed into SiteGround since setting up my email for my blog, until I wrote this post.
 So, that just goes to show you how often you’ll have to deal with hosting.

 And, it will take some time to get traffic to your new blog, and a lot of promotion.
 But, there’s so much info that goes into getting traffic, I couldn’t possibly fit even all the basics into one post.
 So, once you’re done with the steps above, simply focus on writing your posts and helping others.

 It could take some time for you to find your voice and for it to resonate with others.

 When you’re ready, feel free to share your posts with friends and family, on Facebook, Pinterest, or other social media channels.

-And, now that you know how to start a blog, what’s your first post going to be about?
+And, now that you know how to start a blog step by step, what’s your first post going to be about?
 Share in the comments.